 Now, we are not psychologists at Inside the Magic, but you do not have to be a medical professional to feel the positive effects a visit to a Disney Park can have on one’s mental state.
 We can attest just by our own experience.
 From cracking your first smile in over a month at first sight of Mickey Mouse to catching your second wind on Main Street, the U.S.A., after being completely slumped on the monorail ride from EPCOT and an early afternoon at Food & Wine.
 Disney Parks, especially their Magic Kingdoms, can have a truly magical effect on your mental state.

 Mental health treatment seems to have always been Disneyland’s mission on some level.
 Walt Disney’s commencement speech states:

 To all who come to this happy place; welcome.
 Disneyland is your land.
 Here age relives fond memories of the past…and here youth may savor the challenge and promise of the future.
 Disneyland is dedicated to the ideals, the dreams and the hard facts that have created America…with the hope that it will be a source of joy and inspiration to all the world.

 And The Walt Disney Company follows suit to this day with its mission statement:

 The mission of The Walt Disney Company is to entertain, inform and inspire people around the globe through the power of unparalleled storytelling, reflecting the iconic brands, creative minds and innovative technologies that make ours the world’s premier entertainment company.

 Booking Your Next Trip to a Disney Resort

 What do you think about prescribing a Disney vacation for mental health?
 Do you think it is a good idea?
-Can you remember an instance where you experienced or saw someone experience the mental health boost that can come from a visit to a Disney park?
+Can you remember when you experienced or saw someone experience the mental health boost that can come from a visit to a Disney Park?
 Let us know in the comments!